johnhopson/bringup/readme.md

 #bringup
 - - - - - - - -
 bringup.c is intended to be the first file compiled with a new embedded toolset or the first file run on a new embedded target.
-It doesn't require an OS and, by default, it doesn't use any I/O.  However, I/O is supported with compile-time parameters.
+It doesn't require an OS, and by default it doesn't use any I/O, however, I/O is supported with compile-time parameters.

 ### Details
 bringup.c finds prime numbers from 2 to a specified maximum.
-By default, it runs one cycle and exits, and is purely computational.
+By default it runs one cycle and exits, and is purely computational.
 Console or file logging can be added at compile-time.
 The algorithm is the [prime sieve of Eratosthenes](http://en.wikipedia.org/wiki/Sieve_of_eratosthenes).